August 27, 2021

 I haven’t tried it, but I do know that a) most home food processors won’t get you to the very fine mill store-bought oat flour has and b) the oats used in oat flour are actually different than the oats you can buy at the store (flour is made from whole groat oats and oatmeal is rolled and husked).

-Okay but sam, you didn’t answer the question – can I substitute it with homemade?
-Well, I’m going to strongly suggest against it because it won’t absorb as well into the cookie dough (which means your cookie won’t have the right texture) and it doesn’t have as much thickening power (which means the cookies might not come together).
+I’m going to suggest against making your own unless you have extensive experience doing so, because it won’t absorb as well into the cookie dough (which means your cookie won’t have the right texture) and it doesn’t have as much thickening power (which means the cookies might not come together).

 The good news is that oat flour is relatively cheap ($3.50 and if you find it on sale it’s about $2) and once you start using it in cookies you’ll branch out to using it in pancakes, muffins, waffles and more!
 The brand I use most often is Arrowhead Mills which I find at Whole Foods but you can also use Bob’s and get it on Amazon